NBISweden/workshop-RNAseq/labs/R_intro.md

 To find out how to use a function, type its name preceded by a question mark::

-	> ? sin
+	> ?sin

 This will bring up some help documentation for the function.
 You can use the arrow keys to scroll the help text up and down.
-Press q to get back to the R prompt.
+Press *q* to get back to the R prompt.

 Now try this:

 	> a <- 10

-This command created an object called a.
+This command created an object called *a*.
 Objects are an important concept in R (as in many other programming languages), and we will be creating more of them in the RNA-seq exercises.
 We can inspect an object by just typing its name: